-Why does Disney sell a 10 day theme Park ticket with 10 Park Hopper Plus visits for a total of 20 admissions when the ticket expires in 14 days?
-Doesn’t that mean we have to double up on all days or lose some admissions somewhere?
+Why does Disney sell a 10 day theme Park ticket with 10 Park Hopper Plus visits for a total of 20 admissions when the ticket expires in just 15 days?
+Doesn’t that mean we have to double up on several days or lose some admissions somewhere?

-Yes it does.
-All multi-day theme park tickets will expire 14 days from first use.
-In order to use all the available entitlements on the 10 day ticket, you would have to “double up” by using a Park Hopper Plus admission and a theme park on a single day.
+Yes, it does.
+All multi-day theme park tickets will expire in a set number of days from first use.
+In order to use all the available entitlements on the 10 day ticket, you would have to “double up” by using a Park Hopper Plus admission and a theme park admission on some days.